CanopyTax/cp-dotfiles/README.md

 ##NeoVim extras
 ###Installing neovim - (On Mac)
 - `brew install neovim/neovim/neovim`
+The command `nvim` should exist now, you could alias `vim` to `nvim` if you want
-- Then you'll want python3 enabled for neovim to use the autocomplete functionality
+Now you'll want python3 enabled for neovim to use the autocomplete functionality
 - If you don't have python3 run `brew install python3`
 - You should now have pip3
 - Run `pip3 install neovim`